 Download the Software

-Copy the camera software to an SD Card (up to 1 hour).
+Copy the camera software to a micro SD card (up to 1 hour).
 This software contains the operating system for the Pi Zero and an application that controls the camera.
 This bundled software is often referred to as a ‘disk image’.

 2. Take note of the location where the disk image is being saved on your computer.